T99Rots/flutter_metaballs/README.md

 <br>

 ### `MetaballsEffect.follow()`
-In this effect there is 1 extra metaball which will follow your mouse cursor around
+This effect adds a metaball for every cursor / touch and then follows that cursor / touch around
 | Property               | Default value | Accepted values | Description                                                                                |
 |------------------------|---------------|-----------------|--------------------------------------------------------------------------------------------|
 | `double? smoothing`    | `1`           | 0 or more       | A smoothing that is applied to the movement of the following metaball                      |